MuthuPandi-B/FrontEnd/README.md

-This project implements a secure password reset functionality for a web application using Node.js, Express, MongoDB, and Nodemailer.
-Users can easily reset their passwords through a unique link sent to their registered email addresses, ensuring a seamless experience while maintaining security.
+The goal of this task is to implement a secure password reset functionality for a web application using Node.js, MongoDB, and Nodemailer.
+This involves allowing users to reset their passwords through a unique, time-sensitive reset link sent to their email addresses.